 Empty Nest syndrome is something many women (and men) experience after their last child has left home.
 I have read through many threads in empty nest Facebook groups with comment after comment stating just how sad and miserable the commenter is in their empty nest.

-The basic reason why we might be sad is that our children have left home and there is a whole new life to adjust to.
+The basic causes of empty nest syndrome and why we might be sad is that our children have left home and there is a whole new life to adjust to.
 But there are several more layers underneath the adjustment causing empty nest syndrome.

 What is Empty Nest Syndrome?

 This post contains affiliate links, which means if you click on a link and make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.